Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Convolution Algebras of Closed and Semi-Open Segments

-This section constructs convolution algebras over partial semigroups of finite and infinite segments.
+We now construct convolution algebras over partial semigroups of closed and semi-open segments.
 A simplistic approach might attempt using the partial semigroups and monoids from Proposition~\ref{P:semigroup-sdprod} together with Corollary~\ref{P:old-lifting}.
-However, this would misrepresent the most suitable splitting of infinite segments, intervals or words in convolutions and therefore the most natural convolution algebra.
+However, this would misrepresent the most suitable splitting of semi-open segments, intervals or words in convolutions and therefore the most natural convolution algebra.